uconn health

 For technical issues with InfoEd, please email era-support@uconn.edu or call 860.486.7944.

 • Issuance, Review and Execution of the Project Agreement: Because UConn Storrs and UCH are separate fiscal entities, a project agreement needs to be executed before funds can be transferred between the two campuses.
-After the lead organization has received its award, a project agreement is prepared by the lead’s sponsored program services (UConn Storrs) or the procurement office (UCH Farmington).
-This agreement is emailed to the subawardee’s sponsored program’s office for review and execution.
+After the lead organization has received its award, a subaward agreement is prepared by the lead institution: Sponsored Program Services (UConn Storrs) or the Procurement Office (UCH Farmington).
+This agreement is emailed to the subawardee’s sponsored programs office for review and execution.

 Note: